Texas Students Will Soon Learn Slavery Played A Central Role In The Civil War

 Republican board member David Bradley, from Beaumont, argued for keeping the other causes in the curriculum.
 He said, "Each state had differences and made individual decisions as to whether or not to join into the conflict, correct?
 I mean, that's the definition of states' rights."

-In the end, the Republican-led board landed on a compromise: Going forward, students will be taught about "the central role of the expansion of slavery in causing sectionalism, disagreements over states' rights and the Civil War."
+In the end, the Republican-led board landed on a compromise: Students will be taught about "the central role of the expansion of slavery in causing sectionalism, disagreements over states' rights and the Civil War."

 Houston Democrat Lawrence Allen Jr., the board's only African-American member, helped write the new language.
 He believes it draws a straighter line between slavery and the Civil War than the previous standards did.